oddbird/oddleventy/content/blog/2025/anchor-position-area-update.md

 the positioned element.
 I've found this isn't always the behavior I want, but it can be useful.

-I still think it would be useful to be able to declare which behavior I wanted.
+I still think it would be nice to be able to declare which behavior I want.

 {% endcallout %}